What is Capex?

 In periods of economic expansion, the percentage of growth capex also tends to increase across most industries (and the reverse is true during periods of economic contraction).

 Capex vs. Opex: What is the Difference?

-- Capital Expenditures: As we’ve discussed earlier, an expense related to the purchase of a fixed asset (i.e. useful life assumption that exceeds 12 months) expected to provide long-term economic benefits is capitalized and expensed on the income statement.
+- Capital Expenditures (Capex) → Capital expenditure refers to the purchase of a fixed asset (i.e. useful life assumption that exceeds 12 months) expected to provide long-term economic benefits.
+On the income statement, capex is capitalized and then expensed.

-- Operating Expenses: On the other hand, operating expenses (OpEx) such as costs incurred from sales, marketing or general day-to-day business operations do NOT provide economic benefits over the long-term (>12 months).
-Instead, the benefits from such expenses are near-term, which is the reason that companies must continuously budget and allocate spending towards them, as opposed to periodic large outflows of cash.
+- Operating Expenses (Opex): On the other hand, operating expenses (Opex), such as costs incurred from sales, marketing, or general day-to-day business operations, do NOT provide economic benefits over the long term (>12 months).
+Instead, the benefits from such expenses are near-term, which is why companies must continuously budget and allocate spending towards them, as opposed to periodic large outflows of cash.